 Imparta’s mission during this period of turbulence is simple: to give sales and service people the tools and skills they need to meet these intense challenges, so that they, and our clients, can thrive and survive.

 The first is by staying ahead of the curve.

 We started talking to our clients about switching to virtual training as early as January, and have been creating digital versions of client-specific workshops in a matter of days, from redesign to piloting, faculty upskilling and roll out.
 We will continue to stay ahead of the curve, through the pandemic, and the resulting recession.

 2. All in

 The second is being what we call ‘all in’ with our clients.
 While we need to generate revenue too, we’re doing everything we can to go above and beyond.
-I’ve now delivered free webinars to over 4,500 sales leaders, managers and professionals, providing insights into the way customer behavior is changing, and how sales teams can best respond.
-We’ve also run free, customized webinars for many global clients and other large organizations, and this is something that I intend to keep doing.
+I’ve now delivered free webinars to over 4,500 sales leaders, managers and professionals, providing insights into the way customer behaviour is changing, and how sales teams can best respond.
+We’ve also run free, customised webinars for many global clients and other large organisations, and this is something that I intend to keep doing.
 Please do get in touch if this would be of value for your team.

 3. Business-critical interventions

 Finally, we’re seeking to help with the business-critical issues being faced right now by organisations around the world.
 These range from handling customers with payment issues to dealing with requests for price cuts – from negotiating with the supply chain to handling service issues that have been escalated to the sales team.